tcodes0/go/src/httpflush/README.md

 ╚═╝  ╚═╝   ╚═╝      ╚═╝   ╚═╝     ╚═╝     ╚══════╝ ╚═════╝ ╚══════╝╚═╝  ╚═╝
 </pre>

+## Versions

 | **`root version`** | **`package version`** |
 | ------------------ | --------------------- |
 | `v0.1.4`           | `v0.1.0`              |

+## Description

+Calls `Flush()` on the `http.ResponseWriter` when the size of the response body exceeds a set max size in bytes.
+Flushing the writer sends the buffered bytes to the client.

 ## Usage